George Braith

-George Braith (born George Timothy Braithwaite on June 26, 1939) is a soul-jazz saxophonist from New York.
+George Braith (born George Braithwaite on June 26, 1939) is a soul-jazz saxophonist from New York.

 Career

 Braith is known for playing multiple horns at once, a technique pioneered by Roland Kirk.
-Braith is credited with the invention of the Braithophone, two different horns (straight alto and soprano) mended together by extensions, valves and connections.
+He is credited with the invention of the Braithophone, a welded-together alto and soprano saxophone.

 Braith is featured in a mosaic in the 72nd street station of the Second Avenue Subway in the New York City Subway system.

-Of Braith's album Musart Thom Jurek at AllMusic wrote, "Musart is his masterpiece; it is one of the most diverse yet refined albums to come out of the '60s, and has few peers even today."